rozina-aamir/rozina-aamir/README.md

 <!-- **rozina-aamir/rozina-aamir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-✨ I've already built my portfolio site from scratch, but I'll continue to update it periodically.
+✨ I've built my portfolio site from scratch, but I'll continue to update it periodically.

-🔭 I’m currently creating some net.art pieces and NFTs.
+🔭 I’m currently creating some net.art pieces.

-🌱 I’m currently learning HTML, CSS, and Processing.
+🌱 I’m currently learning Processing and A-Frame Web VR.

 👯 I’m looking to collaborate on anything creative and interesting, so hit me up.